Please see here a list of posts relating to cases in which Honenu provided legal counsel to victims of antisemitic attacks in Jerusalem.

 Thursday, November 26, 2020, 10:32 When the case of an Egged bus driver who brutally assaulted a yeshiva student was closed without an investigation, Honenu Attorney Chayim Bleicher filed an appeal to reopen the case.
 The police did reopen the case and the driver was interrogated.
 However the case was closed again due to lack of evidence.
 Bleicher received the investigative material and in light of the findings, which include a prior complaint by a passenger against the driver for spitting at him, he filed a second appeal with the Appeals Department of the Attorney General’s office.

 From the second appeal: “The suspect was investigated for this incident [assaulting a yeshiva student] and an additional prior incident [spitting at a passenger].
 The investigation revealed that a complaint was filed against the suspect for cursing and spitting at an elderly man who pointed out that he should wear his mask on his face when he was driving the no. 57 bus on 10/09/2020.
-With regard to the spitting incident, the suspect claimed that the elderly man picked a fight with him, cursed him and told him repeatedly to put his mask on his face and spit at him.
-‘When I spit at him, he had already spat at me.’
+With regard to the spitting incident, the suspect claimed that the elderly man picked a fight with him, cursed him, told him repeatedly to put his mask on his face, and spat at him.
+‘When I spat at him, he had already spat at me.’
 With regard to the assault in the appeal, the suspect claimed that ‘I did not push him or do anything else…’” Later in the appeal there is a mention that during the interrogation, the driver admitted that “I told the other guy, who was next to the door, that I would summon the police and remove him from the bus because I didn’t want to continue driving.”

 The second event, over which the first appeal was filed against the Egged bus driver on the no. 9 line in Jerusalem for assault on a yeshiva student, occurred approximately one month ago.
-The complaint states that the driver punched the student and attempted to physically throw him off the bus, because he was supposedly a friend of someone who was banging on the doors of the bus from outside and apparently also spit in the direction of the driver.
+The complaint states that the driver punched the student and attempted to physically throw him off the bus, because he was supposedly a friend of someone who was banging on the doors of the bus from outside and apparently also spat in the direction of the driver.
 Even though the student stressed to the driver that he had no connection to the man banging on the doors, the driver started to curse and assault him.
 Policemen who were summoned to the scene by the student took the details of the driver and instructed the student to file a complaint at the police station against the driver for assault.

 In the second appeal, Bleicher wrote, “Strangely and patently inexplicably, a short time after the complaint was filed, the complainant was informed by the crime victim notification system that ‘a decision has been reached to close the case without a criminal investigation, on the grounds that: The circumstances of the matter, as a whole, are not suitable for opening an investigation.’”